jamesunger/ipboh/README.md

  ipboh server
 ```

 If run for the first time, it will print out the IPFS ID which is needed by the client.
-Data by default with be persisted in /tmp/ipboh-data and can be overridden with the -d flag.
+Data will be in ~/.ipfs.
 Hosting behind a NAT is currently problematic from what I've noticed.

 Then ipboh may be used as a client on another host to list entries:
 ```